tusharojha/avatar-accounts-pallet/README.md

 ## Overview

-The Avatar Accounts pallet is a Substrate-based tool designed to bridge Ethereum and Substrate chains seamlessly.
-It allows Ethereum users to interact with Substrate chains without needing to install additional software or download a new wallet.
+The Avatar Accounts pallet is a Substrate-based tool designed to enable Ethereum Users interact with Substrate chains seamlessly without needing to install additional software or download a new wallet.

 ## How It Works